 Assess your eating habits as part of your "new month new goals" approach

 Your monthly goal ideas could include a checkup on your eating habits.
-Maybe it’s time for a change, whether you want to lose weight or improve other health factors.
+Maybe it’s time for a change, whether you want to lose weight, pursue clean eating, or improve other health factors.
 The goods news is there are a ton of delicious meals that are budget-friendly too!

 Monitor how foods make you feel

 For the next month, pay attention to how specific foods or drinks make you feel.
 You likely already have a guess of which ones to focus on, such as sugar or dairy, or caffeine.
 Keeping a food diary along with how your body and mind feel after each item can help you determine what changes to make.

 Tracking your food intake along with reactions can show you whether you’d feel better if you gave up certain things.
 Sometimes we don’t even realize how much a particular food or ingredient impacts us until we cut it out.
 Take the next month to try life without the foods that sapped your energy or harmed you in some way.